Wondering whether you should refinance your mortgage, how to do it and when?

 When you put the offers side-by-side and compare all three factors — interest rate, closing costs and points — you’ll be able to see which is the best deal.

-With mortgage rates at record lows, refinancing is a good way to secure a lower interest rate and pay off your housing debt faster with a shorter loan term.
+With mortgage rates falling from record highs, refinancing may be a good way to secure a lower interest rate and pay off your housing debt faster with a shorter loan term.
 Or you can refinance your mortgage to get cash out of your home or move from an adjustable-rate to a fixed-rate mortgage.

 If you can’t afford a higher payment on a shorter loan term, you can still refinance into a new, traditional 30-year term with a lower interest rate.
 Then just pay extra toward the principal each month if you can.
 By doing that, you’ll get out of debt faster without being tied to a higher payment.